You Need To Understand Your Rights With Adverse Possession

 Each situation is unique, and it is important to consult with an experienced and proven real estate attorney to understand your rights.
 The question at hand will usually relate to what is known as open, notorious or hostile conditions for the property in question.
 Basically, the owner had to know about the situation and took no action to correct it or protect their interest.
 One example is the payment of property taxes.
 If you have been paying property taxes on a parcel, it is very possible to file an adverse possession lawsuit to seek outright title and ownership of the property.
 You can come to our firm, The Sterling Law Group, and talk to our founding attorney, Randy Sterling, to get an idea of what your options are and how he can help you.

-Protect Your Property from Unwanted Adverse Possession Action
+Protect Your Property From Unwanted Adverse Possession Action

-The State of California has warned property owners to be vigilant in protecting their property rights.
+The state of California has warned property owners to be vigilant in protecting their property rights.
 Trespassers need to be dealt with, and there are several legal remedies available to California property owners.
 In many cases, people are simply unaware of the encroachment they have made on another’s property.
 A garage or outbuilding may be inadvertently constructed across property lines, or a fence may be misplaced.
-If you believe someone has “crossed the line” and may be encroaching on your property or trespassing it is important to take quick action to preserve your rights and ownership.
+If you believe someone has “crossed the line” and may be encroaching on your property or trespassing, it is important to take quick action to preserve your rights and ownership.

 Have you spent the money to repair or maintain a structure or parcel of land?
-Have you been paying property taxes on property you have been actively in possession of and wish to pursue legal title and ownership?
+Have you been paying property taxes on property you have been actively in possession of, and you wish to pursue legal title and ownership?
 Do you believe that someone has inadvertently or purposefully encroached upon your land or rights?